jyothishri184/PrimeVideoAnalysis/README.md

 This project features an interactive Tableau dashboard that provides enhanced insights into the Amazon Prime Video streaming platform.
 The dashboard is created using Tableau Prep and Tableau Desktop software.

-You can also find the dashboard @my tableau public account:
+You can also find the dashboard @ my tableau public account:
 [DashBoard](https://public.tableau.com/app/profile/jyothi.shri.sekar/viz/PrimeVideoAnalysis_17076450975630/Dashboard1)